vectorgrp/xcp-lite/README.md

 ### Test

-Tests must not run in parallel (the XCP implementation is a singleton), and the `a2l_reader` feature is required for the `xcp_client` based tests:
+Tests must not run in parallel (the XCP implementation is a singleton), and the `a2l_reader` feature is required for the XCP test client `xcpclient` based tests:

 ```
 cargo test --features a2l_reader -- --test-threads=1 --nocapture